MikeyBeez/Otto3/README.md

 There is a lot of good info on aiml here:  https://www.devdungeon.com/content/ai-chat-bot-python-aiml

+You should start Otto by running otto.sh.
+You will need to edit the  file to point to your conda environments python and the path to Otto3.py.
+This shell hides ALSA error messages that are not a problem.
+For debugging, however, run Otto3.py directly.
+You'll need to make it executable.

 I forked this repository, played with it a bit, didn't make much progress, then left it alone for 17 months.
 The video has me making progress.
 This now runs somewhat.
 First of all, I hate using a big if then else